Shikellamy seniors enjoy afternoon with picnic

 “It’s always nice to be able to give back,” he said.
 “When we heard this was going to take place we wanted to pull out the grill and make the seniors some food while they enjoyed the afternoon before they all graduate.”

-Shikellamy teachers Chirsty Krieger and Melissa Brouse said they were thrilled to see the seniors having fun.
+Shikellamy teachers Christy Krieger and Melissa Brouse said they were thrilled to see the seniors having fun.

 “A big thank you to the Americus for donating the food to the seniors,” Krieger said.
 Brouse said she was happy to be there and talk with the students.